Angola defends barring Islamic groups, denies persecution

 "There is no government policy to persecute one church or religion, that was an interpretation made by the Islamic community in Angola," he said.

-Chikoti said Angola's constitution defends the right to religious freedom, but the law requires religious groups to meet legal criteria to be recognized as official churches.
+Chikoti said Angola's constitution defends the right to religious freedom, but the law requires religious groups to meet legal criteria to be recognised as official churches.

 "There are eight Islamic denominations here, all of which requested registration.
 But none fulfilled legal requisites so they can't practice their faith until concluding the process."